@bikelifewithrob

 Book your Mackinac Island adventure today!

-Once you’ve had your island fun, take the ferry back to St. Ignace to stay the night before continuing your U.P. adventure.
-Each ferry ticket includes a round trip.
-Book your stay today!
+Once you’ve filled your day with island fun, take the ferry back to St. Ignace or other nearby cities to stay the night before exploring more of the U.P.
+Your ferry ticket includes a round-trip ride — just pay attention to your ferry line’s schedule for the last boat back to the mainland.
+Live island life soon!